-The financial statements of the company have been prepared on a going concern basis.
-The directors consider the application of the going concern principle to be appropriate in the preparation of these financial statements as they believe that the company has adequate funds to meet its liabilities as and when they fall due over the next twelve months.
+The financial statements have been prepared on a going concern basis.
+The directors consider the application of the going concern principle to be appropriate in the preparation of the financial statements as they believe with the plans and strategies put in place by the company together with the ongoing support of the shareholders and lenders, the company will generate and maintain required funding for its operations and meet its liabilities and commitments as and when they fall due over the next twelve months.
+Accordingly, directors believe that the classification and carrying amounts of the assets and liabilities as stated in the financial statements to be appropriate.